 Uncontested Divorce Attorneys In Lake County, Indiana

 If you are considering divorce, you might be wondering what options you have at your disposal.
 One of the most popular types of divorce that many of our clients at Funk & Wendlinger, LLC, opt to pursue is the uncontested divorce.
-This is an especially common option among spouses that are moving through the divorce process amicably and with a mutual agreement.
+This is an especially common option among spouses who are moving through the divorce process amicably and with a mutual agreement.
 In this kind of divorce, one party will hire an experienced divorce attorney to help draft the documents that will need to be filed with the court.
 Before these documents are drafted, both parties will need to first agree to the terms of the divorce.
-This includes things like child custody, property division, and child support.
+This includes things like child custody, property division and child support.

 Note that while both parties must agree to the terms of the divorce and both will be affected by the agreement, both parties are not represented by the attorney.
 Only the individual who hires the attorney in question is represented by them.
 This is important if you are moving through an uncontested divorce and aren’t sure if you are receiving the best possible deal.
 Remember that the attorney you hire is representing your best interests, not those of anyone else.

 In Indiana, there are a few different kinds of divorces from which to select.
-These include divorce by publication, a contested divorce, and an uncontested divorce.
+These include divorce by publication, a contested divorce and an uncontested divorce.
 An uncontested divorce tends to be the most cost-effective and quickest divorce option available for the majority of individuals.
 This is especially true if there are no complicated situations that affect the dissolution of marriage.
-Even a couple that must agree to co-parenting schedules, child custody, and child support can have an uncontested divorce as long as both spouses are willing to agree to the terms outlined.
+Even a couple that must agree to co-parenting schedules, child custody and child support arrangements can have an uncontested divorce as long as both spouses are willing to agree to the terms outlined.